 Another decisive factor in the Cheltenham vs Grand National showdown can be the Grading of the races.
 During the Grand National festival, you get to see eleven Grade 1 races, which is stunning, considering that the Festival is a day shorter than Cheltenham.
 However, the principal event at the Grand National festival is labelled as just a Grade 3 race.
 Some racing connoisseurs might consider this insufficient for them to stick around and see it.

-Besides, the Cheltenham Festival offers four days of astonishing top-level races within special promotions and offers for Cheltenham, taking place one after another.
+Besides, the Cheltenham Festival consists of four days of astonishing top-level races, taking place one after another.
 In total, there are fourteen Grade 1, two Grade 2, and six races marked Grade 3, making that entire week of racing an exceptional one.
 Should the Grading make such a difference when measuring the magnitude of a race?
 In all honesty, it probably shouldn’t, but the racing puritans do care about these technicalities and act accordingly.

 Why Is the Grand National the Choice of Punters?

 All horse racing punters know how to cherish the Aintree race.
 The reason for this can be traced back to the 1970s and the era of Ginger McCain.
 He rode the Red Rum horse and rekindled the public’s interest in the race that has been burning ever since.
 Namely, Ginger McCain and Red Rum completed a hat-trick win in 1977, with back to back titles in the Grand National in 1973 and 1974 already in his books.

 In the eyes of punters, another event marked the Grand National race as a race any horse can win.
 In 1967, a pile-up that occurred at the 23rd fence allowed an outsider named Foinavon to go around the scuffle and become the longest-odds (100/1) winner in over four decades of the race.
 That 23rd hurdle is now known as the Foinavon fence.